Sasanian Empire: Regional languages

 Although Middle Persian was the native language of the Sasanians, it was only a minority language in the vast Sasanian Empire; it only formed the majority of Pars, while it was widespread around Media and its surrounding regions.
 However, there were several different Persian dialects during that time.
 Besides Persian, the unattested predecessor of Adhari along with one of its dialects, Tati, was spoken in Adurbadagan (Azerbaijan).
 Unwritten Pre-Daylamite and probably Proto-Caspian, which later became Gilaki in Gilan and Mazandarani (also known as Tabari) in Tabaristan, were spoken about in the same regions.
 Furthermore, some other languages and dialects were spoken in the two regions.

-In the Sasanian territories in the Caucasus, numerous languages were spoken including Old Georgian, various Kartvelian languages (notably in Lazica), Middle Persian, Old Armenian, Caucasian Albanian, Scythian, Koine Greek, and others.
+In the Sasanian territories in the Caucasus, numerous languages were spoken including Old Georgian, various Kartvelian languages (notably in Lazica), Middle Persian, (Note: "Yet, even at the time of Caucasian Albania and later on, as well, the region was greatly affected by Iran and Persian enjoyed even more success than the Albanian language".)
+Old Armenian, Caucasian Albanian, Scythian, Koine Greek, and others.

 In Khuzestan, several languages were spoken; Persian in the north and east, while Eastern Middle Aramaic was spoken in the rest of the place.
 Furthermore, late Neo-Elamite may also have been spoken in the province but there are no references explicitly naming the language.
 In Meshan, Strabo divided the Semitic population of the province into "Chaldeans" (Aramaic-speakers) and "Mesenian Arabs".
 Nomadic Arabs along with Nabataean and Palmyrene merchants are believed to have added to the population as well.
 Iranians had also begun to settle in the province, along with the Zutt, who had been deported from India.
 Other Indian groups such as the Malays may also have been deported to Meshan, either as captives or recruited sailors.
 In Asoristan, the majority of the people were Aramaic-speaking Nestorian Christians, notably including Middle Syriac, while the Persians, Jews and Arabs formed a minority in the province.